In partnership with

 Day 6: Quartieri Spagnoli, Neapolitanity and shopping in the centre of the city

-In the afternoon, visit the shopping streets: in addition to the aforementioned Via Toledo, do not miss the majestic Galleria Umberto I, an imposing architectural work that extends for almost 150 meters in the heart of Naples with its characteristic dome over 50 meters high: an incredible place that certainly deserves to be visited during your week in Naples!
+In the afternoon visit the shopping streets.
+In addition to Via Toledo, do not miss the majestic Galleria Umberto I, an imposing architectural work that extends for almost 150 meters in the heart of Naples with its characteristic dome over 50 meters high: an incredible place that certainly deserves to be visited during your week in Naples!

 Day 6 stops: